VariantSync/Vatras/src/Definitions.lagda.md

   → expression L i A
   → Expression A L
 fromExpression _ e = record { get = e }

-open import Function.Inverse using (Inverse; _↔_)
-open import Data.Product using (Σ-syntax)

---VSet F S A
--- FullyConfigured : ∀ {A : Domain} {L : VariabilityLanguage}
---   → (e : Expression A L)
---   → Set
--- FullyConfigured {A} {L} e = Σ[ v ∈ Variant A ] (e ↔ v)
---   where F = fLang L
---         S = sLang L

--- the index should be configurations!!!
--- record VSet (A : Set) : Set where
---   constructor _/_
---   field
---     size-1 : ℕ
---     pick : Multiset (Fin (suc size-1)) (Variant A)
--- open VSet public

--- We did not equip variants with bounds yet so we just assume the following functions to terminate.

--- ## Equality

--- module Examples where
---   open import Data.Fin using (Fin; suc; zero)
---   open import Data.Nat using (ℕ)

---   vset-example : VSet 2 ℕ
---   vset-example zero = leaf 1
---   vset-example (suc zero) = leaf 2
---   vset-example (suc (suc zero)) = leaf 2 -- multiset possible because injectivity is not required

 ```

 ## Helper Functions and Theorems